caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ![Local Image](images/topology_success.png)

+You will also see numerous `.itp` files created in the directory.
+These files contain information about the interactions between the atoms as parsed by `pdb2gmx`.

 #### 3.2 Create the Simulation Box

 The next step is to create the simulation box.
 We will define the size of the box we are using, which will determine how many solvent molecules are added later to fill the space.
 We will use the [`gmx editconf`](https://manual.gromacs.org/current/onlinehelp/gmx-editconf.html) command for this:
 ```
-gmx editconf -f system.pdb -o system_box.pdb -bt cubic -box 30
+gmx editconf -f system.pdb -o system_box.pdb -bt cubic -box 32
 ```
 Here we define the parameters:
 - `-f`: The input structure file.
 In this case, we are using `system.pdb`, the output file from the previous step
 - `-o`: The output structure file.
 In this case, we are using `system_box.pdb`
 - `-bt`: The type of box to create.
 In this case, we are using a cubic box, but other options are available
 - `-box`: The size of the box to create.
-In this case, we are using a box size of 30 nm, which is the same width as the membrane we created.
+In this case, we are using a box size of 30 nm, which is the same width as the membrane we created, plus a small buffer to avoid overlapping atoms.

 The box will have periodic boundary conditions, so we want the box the exact width of the membrane so that the lipids interact across the barrier of the box and we get an accurate representation of what would be a much wider membrane.